 Discuss issues in a group setting.
 Each person should choose a point of view (even if they disagree with it) and debate it with the others.

 Make certain that you get your point through.
-Learn to actively listen.
+Learn to listen actively.
 Active listening will benefit you in the classroom and will allow you to get more out of and contribute to group study sessions.

 Pay attention to the person speaking.
 Concentrate your ears and eyes on the speaker.
-This will not only help your flourish your skills but also boosts up your confidence overtime.
+This will not only help you flourish your skills but also boosts your confidence over time.